 Factors Affecting Your Credit Score

 Credit bureaus calculate your credit score based on the following six factors:

-- Credit Length: The more extended credit history you have, the more experiences you are in handling credit.
+Credit Length: The more extended credit history you have, the more experiences you have in handling credit.
 That is why it is advised to retain your old accounts so that credit bureaus can get an idea of your experience and give you a higher credit score.

 Significance of Having a High Credit Score

 Your credit score can significantly affect your finances and creditworthiness.
 A high credit score projects you as a low-risk borrower, while a low credit score reduces your eligibility for loans and credit cards.
 Having a high credit score is significant for your finances in the following ways: